 Do you need to soak mushrooms before air fryer?

-No, and in fact, as noted above you don’t even want to thoroughly was them in water.
+No, and in fact, as noted above, you don’t even want to thoroughly wash them in water.
 The mushrooms will absorb the water and not fry properly.

 Are air fryer mushrooms healthy?

-Well, they’re not as healthy as my sautéed mushrooms recipe… I mean, anytime there is a breading and oil involved, I’m going to question the “healthfulness” and don’t want to say anything one way or another.
+Well, they’re not as healthy as my sautéed mushrooms recipe… I mean, anytime there’s bread and oil involved, I’m going to question the “healthfulness” and don’t want to say anything one way or the other.
 I can say that there is way less oil in this air fryer mushrooms recipe, which means less fat and fewer calories overall.

 Hand holding mushrooms bitten in half, showing inside to camera.